VPAC/rsa/doc/design.md

  1. Export a section of data as a data cube.
 The data is mosaiced spatially, resulting in one `.nc` file per time slice and band.
-These are then aggregated through time and band using NCML, and returned to the user as a `.zip` file.
+These are then aggregated through time and band using [NCML][ncml], and returned to the user as a `.zip` file.
 Optionally, the data can be reprojected during the mosaicing.
  1. Query the data using the query engine.
 The query engine allows custom image processing operations during export; in the simplest case a query can simply